markd2/RandomLearning/Music/dance-music.md

   - sounds flat, not 3-D sound
     - (sounds kind of weird)
 * Room - adds depth
   - smaller rooms, living rooms.
-Short decay times and close reflections.
+Short decay times and closer reflections.
 * Plate - adds width and dimension
   - a huge vibrating metal plate with contact microphones
   - always sound bright with metallic edge.
 And heavily diffused (describes how close the reflections)